-Frequently neck and back injuries occur due to whiplash.
+Frequently, neck and back injuries occur due to whiplash.
 Whiplash typically occurs when a vehicle strikes an unmoving car from behind.
 This causes the head to snap backward, then forward violently.
-Common symptoms of whiplash include neck pain, neck stiffness, headaches, shoulder pain and stiffness, and back pain.
+Common symptoms of whiplash include neck pain, neck stiffness, headaches, shoulder pain and stiffness, and upper and lower back pain.

 Another common injury as a result of rear-end collisions comes with long-lasting effects.
 Traumatic Brain Injuries can occur as a result of violent blows or jolts to the head.
 Traumatic Brain Injuries can result in permanent brain damage and loss of many basic physical capabilities.

 Considered perhaps the most identifiable injury associated with rear-end collisions — broken bones — can occur to any part of the body and often require intensive therapy for full recovery.